rgvlee/Moq.Contrib.ExpressionBuilders.Logging/README.md

 ## Chaining behaviour

-If you decide for some reason to specify an option more than once, only the last option will be included in the expression.
-The following will verify that you logged one critical error; the error log level option is ignored.
+Options can only be specified once.
+The following will ignore the LogLevel.Error option:

 ```c#
 logger.Verify(Log.With.LogLevel(LogLevel.Error).And.LogLevel(LogLevel.Critical), Times.Once);